oapicf/endoflife.date-api-clients/clients/php/generated/docs/Api/DefaultApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$product = NULL; // mixed | Product URL as per the canonical URL on the endofife.date website
+$product = 'product_example'; // string | Product URL as per the canonical URL on the endofife.date website

 try {
     $result = $apiInstance->getApiProductJson($product);